rakhimov/cppdep/README.rst

     $ cppdep -c /path/to/config/file

-More documentation can be found in `wiki <https://github.com/rakhimov/cppdep/wiki>`_.
+More documentation and example configurations can be found in project `wiki <https://github.com/rakhimov/cppdep/wiki>`_.

 Acknowledgments